wilsonnater/MaterialDiscovery-AggieReseach/README.md

 # MaterialDiscovery-AggieReseach

-This is the github for our materials discovery project.
-I will add more stuff later.
+This is the github for our materials discovery project through Aggie Reasearch.
+Not Active.

 Some resources for unit cells:
 This is solid state physics in a nutshell.
 The videos in topic 2 are about the unit cell.